Ex-wife of slain NBA player Lorenzen Wright pleads guilty to planning his murder

 The ex-wife of former NBA player Lorenzen Wright on Thursday admitted that she planned his 2010 slaying and will spend between eight and 30 years behind bars.

-Sherra Wright pleaded guilty in a Memphis court to facilitation to first-degree murder, and facilitation to attempted murder on an earlier attempt to kill the 13-year pro basketball player, who was killed nine years ago.
+Sherra Wright pleaded guilty in a Memphis court to facilitation to first-degree murder, and facilitation to attempted murder on an earlier attempt to kill the 13-year pro basketball player.

 Prosecutors have said Sherra Wright conspired to kill her ex-husband in July 2010.
 Lorenzen Wright's bullet-riddled, 6-foot-11 body was found in the swampy outskirts of Memphis, 10 days after he was reported missing.